 ‘Tech for good’ is a catch all term that describes technology which seeks to improve social, environmental and economic outcomes.
 An innovation that promotes inclusion and freedom of choice.
 Neatebox is a prime example.

-Gavin Neate is the founder of Neatebox , a start-up which creates smart tech solutions based on the challenges disabled people face everyday.
+Gavin Neate is the founder of Neatebox: a start-up which creates smart tech solutions based on the challenges disabled people face everyday.
 Gavin’s entrepreneurial journey started in 2009, when he invented a pedestrian crossing system which enables disabled pedestrians to press the crossing button using their phone.
-In addition to being a useful aide for people who can’t reach the physical button, this touchless system now has even more applications following COVID-19.
+As well as being a useful aide for people who can’t reach the physical button, this touchless system now has even more applications following COVID-19.

 Today, Neatebox’s award-winning solutions have been implemented in a number of leading high street brands to support the accessibility of customer services.
 And with disabled households representing £274bn in spending power, it is a sound investment for ethically-led businesses that want to make their services accessible for all.